 The French are masters at catching fish when the stream seems to be void.
 They are great anglers and it shows with 6 World Championships to their credit.
-I begin to dig around to really see how they fish and the methods that they rig their leaders.
-Their secret is pretty hush hush, but with some prodding, I was able to open up some of their secrets.
+I began to dig around to really see how they fly fish and the French nymphing methods that they used to rig their leaders.
+Their secret is pretty hush hush, but with some prodding, I was able to get them to open up some of their secrets to me.

 French Nymphing Method

-They use super long leaders that are had tied and boiled to make then very supple.
+French nymphing uses super long leaders that are had tied and boiled to make them very supple.
 Their leaders will average 12 to 20 feet long depending on the conditions.

-Their rods are usually 10 to 14 feet in length to make fishing this long of a leader a lot easier.
+French nymphing rods are usually 10 to 14 feet in length to make fly fishing this long of a leader a lot easier.

-The flies are almost always small offerings like the micronyphs or smaller Czech style nymphs that are light to medium in weight.
+When using the French nymphing method, the flies are almost always small offerings like the micronyphs or smaller Czech style nymphs that are light to medium in weight.
 The French developed an extremely effective coiled indicator/sighter sometimes refered to as a “Curly Q”.
 The coiled indicator will not effect cast because you are not casting that far and the benefits of strike detection is well worth an additional effort required to cast this set-up.
-You cast your flies up stream and begin your downward drift, the indicator is slightly stretched, but still in coils and when the fish takes, the coils elongate and then you set the hook.
+You cast your flies up stream and begin your downward drift.
+Initially the indicator is slightly stretched, but still in coils, and when the fish takes the coils elongate and then you set the hook.